 1000 FAQs, 500 tutorials and explanatory videos.
 Here, there are only solutions!

-Understanding ports and messaging protocols
+Understand the ports and protocols of messaging

-Mandatory Ports and Parameters
+Mandatory ports and parameters

 IMAPs - incoming mail | SMTPs - outgoing mail | |